Real Questions from Real Parents Backtalk, Name-calling and Disrespect: Can This Family Learn to Get Along?

 Editor’s note: At the beginning of the year, we asked you, our readers, to send us real questions specific to your family’s situation.
 Our first article in our new series, Real Questions from Real Parents, deals with something most parents can relate to: backtalk, name-calling and disrespect.
-All questions are answered by a member of our 1-on-1 Coaching team; each one a professional who specializes in coaching parents on techniques from The Total Transformation Program.
+All questions are answered by a member of our Parent Coaching team; each one a professional who specializes in coaching parents on techniques from The Total Transformation Program.

 My daughter tells me that I don’t know anything; all her sentences start with “You are stupid.”